SanchezSecOps/Cybersecurity-HomeLab/README.md

 5. From there I went around my home connecting all devices to their designated segment and ensuring they were within their proper IP range.

 ### **Second Phase: Security Testing**
-1. Once WAN connectivity was established my next step was to implement and test ACLs to ensure isolation *see (Attatchment) for more details*
+1. Once WAN connectivity was established my next step was to implement and test ACLs to ensure isolation *see [VLAN ACLs](VLAN_ACL_%20EXAMPLES.txt) for more details*
 2. Testing the network's isolation from other segments began with pinging devices to ensure those devices/networks were unreachable even with ICMP.
 4. Finally I attempted to crack and brute force network segments utilizing the WPA2 protocol to verify the PSK complexity was sufficient.